 Same as MR 3220 plus laboratory sessions on the concepts considered in the lecture sessions with emphasis on the analysis of the low and middle troposphere, especially surface and 500 mb charts and associated vertical cross sections.
-PREREQUISITES: MR 2210 or equivalent; MR 3321 or OC 4321, or consent of Instructor.
+PREREQUISITES: MR 3420, MR/OC 3321 concurrently.